 Caution: Long Drop-Offs

-The view here is my favorite in all of Zion!
-You look out and see the tiny sliver of road and Angels Landing well below you and all the way down the canyon.
+From here, you look out and see the tiny sliver of road and Angels Landing well below you and down the canyon.

 Hidden Canyon Zion